VaultLayer/docs/README.md

 description: Stake Bitcoin on L1 & Use it as Collateral 💼🚀✨
 ---

-# 👋 Intro to VaultLayer
+# 👋 Intro to Vaulter Agents

 {% hint style="info" %}
-**Note:** Try the app on [https://beta.vaultlayer.xyz/](https://beta.vaultlayer.xyz/) & earn LASER points!
+**Note:** Try the Vaulter Agents app at [https://app.vaulteragents.xyz](https://app.vaulteragents.xyz) — earn ∞ Autopilot Credits.
 {% endhint %}

-VaultLayer is the simplest, self-custodial way to grow your BTC on Layer 1 and unlock DeFi opportunities across EVM chains.
+Vaulter Agents is the AgentFi autopilot for DeFi, running on the VaultLayer protocol.
+It’s the simplest, self-custodial way to grow your BTC on Layer 1 and unlock DeFi opportunities across EVM chains.

-Our protocol turns Bitcoin into a productive asset — without sacrificing custody — by wrapping it in Smart Vaults that enable:
+Powered by the VaultLayer protocol, Smart Vaults turn Bitcoin into a productive asset — without sacrificing custody — enabling:

 * ✅ Bitcoin staking with full ownership
 * 💰 Yield optimization using CoreDAO’s dual-staking rewards
 * 🔓 Cross-chain liquidity via P2P lending markets
-* 🤖 Automation with permissioned Vaulter AI agent
+* 🤖 Automation with Vaulter Agents (AgentFi autopilot for DeFi)

 ***